Chaos;Head: Reception

 Chaos;Head Noah received "mixed or average" reviews according to review aggregator Metacritic.

 The game was a commercial success, and, together with Steins;Gate, helped establish 5pb. as a game developer.
 One month before the game's original April 2008 release, Chaos;Head was the fourth most pre-ordered PC game in Japan.
 It debuted as the third highest-selling PC game of April 2008 in Japan; it became the sixteenth highest-selling visual novel game on the video game store Getchu.com during the first half of 2008, and thirty-fifth overall for the year.
 Chaos;Head Noah was the eleventh best selling video game of the week in Japan during its debut week, with 18,000 copies sold.

 Writing for Kotaku, Richard Eisenbeis found Takumi very unlikable, to the point of being unsure whether the player is meant to sympathize with him.
 He also noted that the game was short compared to the later Science Adventure games, and that the main characters never come together as a group and are not a vital part of Takumi's life, with Takumi instead "wandering in and out of their stories".
 Despite this, he found the plot and world gripping, and said that the game was not bad, but that it "might as well be nothing" compared to Steins;Gate.
 Kowachi from Dengeki Online recommended Chaos;Head Dual for having characters rich in personality and a unique protagonist, and praised how Takumi grew as a character throughout the story.
 Jenni Lada at TechnologyTell recommended the game, calling it an interesting and mature story, and called its lack of an English release unfortunate.
 Game Informer included Chaos;Head on a list of games they wanted to see localized; they considered an English version likely due to Steins;Gate's English release in 2014.

 After the release of the official English localization of Chaos;Head Noah in October 2022, the quality of the localization was criticized by Kiri Kiri Basara as being subpar.
-Complaints included questionable typography choices such as the lack of quotation marks to indicate dialogue, mistranslations that distort the meaning of certain moments, writing that fails to capture the personalities of the characters, and CGs that were untranslated from the original Japanese and instead had subtitles overlayed onto them.
+Complaints included questionable typography choices such as the lack of quotation marks to indicate dialogue, mistranslations that distort the meaning of certain moments, writing that fails to capture the personalities of the characters, and CGs that were untranslated from the original Japanese and instead had subtitles overlaid onto them.
 Additionally, the TIPS menu was also criticized for including translator notes and explanations, which was considered to be at odds with its original purpose of providing a glossary for slang and jargon used within the story.